Lakhi-Electronics-Airconditioners/LAKHI_INFO/README.md

-lakhi airconditioners BC
+# LAKHI_INFO

-© 2025 lakhiaiconditioners
+home page of @.lakhiairconditioners.com     this is copyright by lakhi airconditioners